How We Got Here

 Board members and members of the public began to question if there was a better plan out there other than the 10 Year $100 million maintenance plan.
 Members of the BOE, Board of Selectmen, and Board of Finance came together to form the Tri Board School Facilities Working Group.

 The group held meetings, public forums, and met with other town organizations and realtors over a period of months.
-The group ultimately considered more than 50 options for our facilities.
+The group ultimately considered more than 50 options for the school facilities.
 In April 2019 the group presented viable options for the town to consider beyond the BOE adopted 10 Year $100 Million Capital Maintenance Plan.

 The options included three, four, and five-school models.
 The committee agreed that any options must be fiscally reasonable, accommodate long-term enrollment trends, and provide for modern learning environments.
 The tri board determined a 4-school model best fit these requirements.